tarmac/browsercms/doc/features/design_integration.md

 ### [Ask Kyle]

 * no-bottom vs bottom-form-btn - Some pages use this, others don't.
 This is being added at the layout level, so its complicated to retain.
+* Fonts for Dashboard table headers/menus are just less bold than in design.

 Bootstrap 3 - Test after we finish upgrading.